spidasoftware/schema/v1/spidamin/README.md

 These examples assume there is a complete SPIDAMin deployed to the url of "https://www.spidasoftware.com" and have an API token with a value of "1a17405f-52ca-4392-b5cf-89df8cc160be"

 For most of the calls against a SPIDAMIN service you will need to include your apiToken parameter, this is in addition to any parameters required by the method.
-This would be for the service interface if it is implemented on the server.
-There are times when we implement the same service in the local environments, and then the apiToken would not be needed.
-If you make a service call but get redirect to a security login, then your apiToken was included or was invalid.
+This would be for the service interface if it is implemented on a server environment.
+There are times when we implement the same service in the local environments, and then the apiToken would not be needed, but in most cases it will be required.
+If you make a service call but get redirect to a security login, then your apiToken was not included or was invalid.

 #### Error Messages